Kongduino/TRS80/README.md

 I did a first quick test, called of course `test.asm`, including the header file, and it compiled properly (I think), as an Intel HEX file.
 I used [`hex2bin.py`](https://python-intelhex.readthedocs.io/en/latest/part3-1.html#script-hex2bin-py) to convert to `test.co`.
 I might write a small utility to convert it to a BASIC code that POKEs data, if that makes sense and helps.

+In the end I am planning to build a small GUI application that will take care of most of the process building an ASM application, but I'll take it one step at a time...

 ## Docs

 I am trolling the web to find and archive docs about the TRS-80 M100.
 Anything that looks useful will be dumped in `Docs`.